fromjasonstuff/fromjason-eleventy/content/posts/The Village Effect of the Greater Web.md

 Oh.
 By the way.
 You know JavaScript, right?

-## Post script
+## Postscript

 If you're wondering where all the foliage metaphors for the web come from, read [Hypertext Gardens](http://www.eastgate.com/garden/Enter.html) by Mark Bernstein (1998).
 Not only does Bernstein give us an excellent framework for content discovery, this piece highlights just how absent our contemporary hypertext curators are from this algorithm-powered world.

-If I continue my post as a series (I might), I'll explore the problems of modern curation as it relates to the web.
-TTFN
+If I continue my post as a series (I just might), I'll explore the problems of modern curation as it relates to the web.
+TTFN.

 ## Other sources, inspirations, and further reading